MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/setup-app-key-vault-onprem.md

 ---
 # Setting up App Key Vaults for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] on-premises

-For authentication purposes, [!INCLUDE[prodshort](../developer/includes/prodshort.md)] extensions can be developed to get for secrets from Azure Keys Vaults.
+[!INCLUDE[prodshort](../developer/includes/prodshort.md)] extensions can be developed to get secrets from Azure Keys Vaults.
 This article describes the tasks required to set up Azure Keys Vaults for storing extension secrets and configure them in your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] deployment.

 For more information about developing extensions and key vaults, see [Using App Key Vaults with [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Extensions](extension-keyvaults).

 ## Prerequisites

+To complete the tasks in this article, you need:

 - An Azure subscription with an Active Directory tenant.